Privacy Policy

 SupabaseDatabase, authentication, file storageAccount data, content, authentication tokens

-AppleSign in with Apple, In-App PurchaseApple user ID, purchase receipts
+AppleSign in with AppleApple user ID, email address

 ResendTransactional email deliveryEmail address, message content